-Planning level cost estimates were developed for these types of FMEs assuming a typical scope of work that includes project management, data collection, topographic survey, hydrologic analysis, hydraulic analysis, alternatives evaluation, and final deliverables.
-A range of unit costs were developed to generate estimates based on the square mileage of the study areas and the total length of stream miles for which hydraulic modeling would be performed.
+Planning level cost estimates were developed for FMEs assuming a typical scope of work that included project management, data collection, topographic survey, hydrologic analysis, hydraulic analysis, alternatives evaluation, and final deliverables.
+A range of unit costs was developed to generate estimates based on the square mileage of the study areas and the total length of stream miles for which hydraulic modeling would be performed.
 Experience from previous studies was used to scale the study effort and estimate the level of detail associated with the H&H analyses that are required for these studies.
 It was estimated that 20 percent of the total project area could be analyzed with low level of detail, 70 percent with medium level of detail, and 10 percent would require highly detailed H&H models.
 Unit costs were applied to reflect these different levels of detail, while also considering the differences in the physical characteristics of the basins and their levels of urban development.

-Each cost estimate also includes standard budget items based on the total project cost.
-These include a markup of 2 percent to account for quality assurance and quality control, and 15 percent for project management, survey data capture, and technical reporting.
-Finally, a 30 percent contingency was applied to account for uncertainties associated with planning level estimates.
+Each cost estimate also included standard budget items based on the total project cost.
+These included a markup of 2 percent to account for quality assurance and quality control; 15 percent for project management, survey data capture, and technical reporting; and finally, a 30 percent contingency was applied for uncertainties associated with planning level estimates.